• Skip to primary navigation

 Recipes » Sweets & Dessert

-Dark Chocolate Crémeux with Pomegranate Gelée
+Dark Chocolate Crémeux for Two

-Published: Feb 12, 2021 · Modified: May 18, 2023 by The Sage Apron - This post may contain affiliate links.
+Published: Feb 12, 2021 · Modified: Feb 12, 2025 by The Sage Apron - This post may contain affiliate links.

 Jump to Recipe

-A rich, silky smooth Dark Chocolate Crémeux custard with Pomegranate Gelée that is unbelievably delicious.
 You won’t believe you made it in minutes and can enjoy it from the comforts of your slippers and robe.
 Fancy date nights at home just got decadent.

 a glass filled with dark chocolate cremeaux topped with a thin layer of pomegranate gelee and a layer of whipped cream dusted in cocoa powder.
 The glass is next to a spoon and a sprinkle of pomegranate arils

 For another decadent chocolate dessert, try our Peanut Butter Pie with Chocolate Topping!
+Or our Strawberry Shortbread Cookies.

 Jump to: